idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/cohesive_zone_model/CZMComputeDisplacementJumpSmallStrain.md

 ## Overview

 The `CZMComputeDisplacementJumpSmallStrain` calculate the total displacement jump across a cohesive zone in the interface natural coordinate system.
-This object assumes small strain and does not account for the itnerface rotation caused by deformations or rigid body motion.
+This object assumes small strain and does not account for the interface rotation caused by deformations or rigid body motion.
 The displacement jump in global coordinates is defined as:
 \begin{equation}
 \llbracket u \rrbracket = u^+ - u^-